unassert-js/webpack-unassert-loader/README.md

 # webpack-unassert-loader

-A webpack loader to remove assertions on production build.
+A webpack loader for unassert: Encourages programming with assertions by providing tools to compile them away.

 ## Description

-`webpack-unassert-loader` is a webpack loader module to remove assertions on production build.
+`webpack-unassert-loader` is a webpack loader module to remove assertions on build.
 `webpack-unassert-loader` applies [unassert](https://github.com/unassert-js/unassert) to target sources through webpack loader chain.

 See [unassert](https://github.com/unassert-js/unassert) project for more documentation.